LunaPg/gamejam1311/README.md

 License
 ---

-I guess need this section so... feel free to fork the game and edit whatever you like.
+I guess we need this section so... feel free to fork the game and edit whatever you like.
 Just please let me try your game as well ;)
+Also, most of the images have been taken from [Glitch](http://www.glitchthegame.com), the game.
+Thanks a lot for sharing your assets guys!